kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 Support is provided by plugin authors on their free time and without warranty of a reply, so you can experience different levels of support level from plugin to plugin.
 As the author of this plugin I strive to provide support on a daily basis and I can take a look and help you with some issues related with my plugin, but please note that this is done out of my goodwill and in no way I have any legal or moral obligation for doing this.
 Sometimes I am extremely busy and may take a few days to reply, but I will always reply.

 = But I really need fast support right now, is there any other way? = I am also available for hiring if you need custom-made speed optimizations.
-After you have isntalled the plugin, check the "Help" tab for contact information, or check my profile links here on WordPress.
+After you have installed the plugin, check the "Help" tab for contact information, or check my profile links here on WordPress.

 = Where can I report bugs? =